 Starring: Val Kilmer, Meg Ryan, Kyle MacLachlan, Billy Idol…

 Directed by: Oliver Stone / Produced by: Brian Grazer (and others)

 What’s it about?
 Disgusted with bands in Ireland, Jimmy Rabbitte decides that Dublin needs is a top-shelf soul band, in the tradition of Otis Redding and Aretha Franklin.
-After long and tiresome process of finding members for the band, he makes two discoveries: Deco, an alcoholic streetcar conductor with a voice of Otis Redding, and Joey “The Lips” Fagan, a horn player who knows soul music backwards and forwards and claims to have played with everyone from Wilson Pickett to Elvis Presley.
-After recruiting few more people, the band — called the Commitments is formed, and Jimmy begins to whip the members into shape.
+After the long and tiresome process of finding members for the band, he makes two discoveries: Deco, an alcoholic streetcar conductor with the voice of Otis Redding, and Joey “The Lips” Fagan, a horn player who knows soul music backward and forwards and claims to have played with everyone from Wilson Pickett to Elvis Presley.
+After recruiting a few more people, the band — called the Commitments is formed, and Jimmy begins to whip the members into shape.